Vanessa Beeley: White Helmets

-Beeley has accused the White Helmets, a Syrian humanitarian organisation that operates in parts of opposition-controlled Syria and in Turkey, of being a fraudulent terrorist organisation that engages in organ harvesting, and that its volunteers are a legitimate military target.
+Beeley has accused the White Helmets, a Syrian humanitarian organisation that operated in parts of opposition-controlled Syria and in Turkey, of being a fraudulent terrorist organisation that engages in organ harvesting, and that its volunteers are a legitimate military target.
 In 2017, referencing Beeley's false claims, the Russian government submitted a report to the United Nations Security Council that linked the White Helmets to al-Qaeda.
 Eight countries on the Security Council rejected Russia's submission, saying that the White Helmets are an "impartial, neutral group".

 Middle East experts have dismissed Beeley's allegations that the White Helmets are linked to al-Qaeda and that the group engages in organ harvesting.
 Fact-checking website Snopes gave a rating of "false" for Beeley's claim that the White Helmets were linked to terrorists.

 According to data analyst organisations Graphika and Hoaxy, in 2018 Beeley was among the most influential figures in spreading content online about the White Helmets.